 They say that to love is to accept, but sometimes loving a person means letting them face the consequences of their actions.
-Are you wondering if it’s possible to kick someone out because of a substance abuse problem?
+Are you wondering if it’s possible to kick someone out because of a substance use disorder problem?
 The answer may not be simple.

 Patience is indeed a virtue.
 It’s a trait most of us aspire to have, especially when faced with difficult situations.
 However, patience toward a person can sometimes be a crutch.
 If you extend it, the problem may remain.